SolarArbiter/workshop/data_access_control.md

 ## View the data available to Forecaster A
 Log in to the dashboard as Forecaster A and follow the Sites link to view the list of sites available to you.
-Here you should see 'Power Plant X' provided by Utility X and 'Ashland OR' provided by Organization 1.
+Here you should see 'Power Plant X' provided by Utility X and 'Weather Station' provided by Organization 1.

 Click on 'Power Plant X'.
 Here you'll find the irradiance and power observations provided by Utility X. Notice that the only visible forecast objects are provided by Forecast Provider A.

-Return to the site listing and click on 'Ashland OR'.
+Return to the site listing and click on 'Weather Station'.
 You will find irradiance observations provided by Organization 1 and a day ahead GHI forecast from Forecaster Provider A.

 Logging in as Forecaster B should yield all of the same observation and site information, but only forecasts from